magrilu/magrilu.github.io/_pages/thesis_hof.md

 ---
 layout: page
 permalink: /thof/
-title: Thesis Hall of Fame :trophy:
+title: Thesis Hall of Fame
 nav: false
 description: Here you can find some particularly worthy theses, some of which have been then evolved into papers published at Workshops, Conferences and Journals.
 ---